twilio-samples/call-forwarding-voicemail-csharp/README.md

 ```

-3. Build to install the dependencies

-```bash
-dotnet build
-```

 3. Tweak phone number and time variables.

 Necessary settings are located in the appsettings.json file in this project.
 Go into appsettings.json and fill in the phone number you want to forward your calls to under `PhoneNumber`.
 You can also change `DayStart` and `DayEnd` variables.
 Times are in UTC in this demo.

-4. Run the application
+4. Build to install the dependencies

 ```bash
+dotnet build
+```

+5. Run the application

+```bash
 dotnet run
 ```

-5. Use ngrok or other tunneling service to expose your application to the internet
+6. Use ngrok or other tunneling service to expose your application to the internet

 You will need to use ngrok or another tunneling service to allow Twilio to reach your running application.
 Use the following command, replacing the port number that's shown here with the port that your application is running on.